TopOTheHourBot/TopOTheHourBot/README.md

 # TopOTheHourBot

-TopOTheHourBot is a simple bot that only runs in HasanAbi's chat.
-It does one thing - that thing being to tally ad segue ratings for an average.
+TopOTheHourBot is a simple Twitch IRC bot that only runs in [HasanAbi](https://www.twitch.tv/hasanabi)'s chat.
+Its primary function is to average ratings given by chat when Hasan performs an "ad segue".

 ![](./assets/example.png)

-The bot reads each incoming chat message searching for "ratings": a fraction whose denominator is 10, written vaguely like "X/10", where "X" is a number between 0 and 10.
-If a high density of ratings can be found within a certain timespan, TopOTheHourBot will send a notification to the channel, telling the average rating.

 TopOTheHourBot is a partner to the [HasanHub](https://www.hasanhub.com/) project, currently being developed by [chrcit](https://github.com/chrcit).
 Average ratings are sent to a HasanHub database for upcoming features of the website.